ahives/HareDu3/docs/vhost-startup.md

 # Start Up Virtual Host

 The Broker API allows you to start up a virtual host on the RabbitMQ node.
 To do so is pretty simple with HareDu 4.
-You can do it yourself or the IoC way.

-**Microsoft DI**

 ```c#
 var result = await _services.GetService<IBrokerFactory>()